mo-martin/wandisco-documentation/docs/quickstarts/hdp_sandbox_lhv_client-adlsg2_lan.md

   * For the purposes of this quickstart, this can be changed to the IP address of your docker host.

-  _Example entries for HDP_
+  _Entries for HDP_

   * HDP version: `2.6.5`

-  * Hadoop NameNode IP/hostname: `namenode.example.com` - The value will be the hostname defined in the `fs.defaultFS` property in the HDFS config, but not including the `hdfs://` prefix.
+  * Hadoop NameNode IP/hostname: `manager.hdp265` - The value will be the hostname defined in the `fs.defaultFS` property in the HDFS config, but does not include the `hdfs://` prefix or port `8020`.

   * NameNode port: `8020` - The value will be the port defined in the `fs.defaultFS` property in the HDFS config.

-  * NameNode Service Name: `<namenode_hostname>:8020` - Press adjust this property so that it references the HDP cluster's NameNode hostname on port 8020.
+  * NameNode Service Name: `manager.hdp265:8020` - The value will be the hostname and port combined in the `fs.defaultFS` property in the HDFS config, but not including the `hdfs://` prefix.

-  _Example entries for Live Hive_
+  _Entries for Live Hive_

   * Enter `livehive` for the HDP zone when prompted to select a plugin.

-  * Hive Metastore hostname: `metastore.hostname.com` - The HDP cluster's Hive Metastore hostname, can be seen by hovering over the Hive Metastore in the Hive summary page.
+  * Hive Metastore hostname: `manager.hdp265` - The HDP cluster's Hive Metastore hostname, can be seen by hovering over the Hive Metastore in the Hive summary page.
+As this is a one node cluster, the value will be the same as the NameNode.

-  * Hive Metastore port: `9083` - This value can be left as default.
+  * Hive Metastore port: `9083` - Press enter to leave this as the default value.

-  _Example entries for ADLS Gen2_
+  _Entries for ADLS Gen2_

   * HDI version: `3.6`

+  Please ensure to enter your details for the **Storage account**, **Storage container** and **Account Key** values so that they match your account in Azure.
+The examples shown below are for guidance only.

   * Storage account: `adlsg2storage`